 Conclusion

-In short, The beneficiary owner ID is the number assigned to an account holder in a Demat account.
+In short, The beneficiary owner ID is the number assigned to the Demat holder when they open an account with CDSL.
 This number is used to identify the account holder and is required for all transactions.

 A dematerialization account, more commonly known as a Demat account, is used to keep securities in an electronic format instead of physical certificates.